rkuma183/wilsonmar.github.io/_posts/2016-08-18-mysql-setup.md

    pkill: signalling pid 24162: Operation not permitted
    </pre>

-   Alternately, specify by process ID (which is differs over time):
+   Alternately, specify by process ID (which is differs over time), for example:

    <tt><strong>kill -9 21069<br />
    kill -9 21161